weebNeedWeed/weebNeedWeed/README.md

 ### Hi there 👋

-I'm Le Minh Giau, my github nickname is weebNeedWeeb.
+I'm Giau, my github nickname is weebNeedWeeb.
 I'm a web developer.

 I have a passion for Clean code 😍, JavaScript 🚀, TypeScript 📚 and some frameworks like React and Angular.